minsun-ss/mads/README.md

 #### SIADS 523 - Communicating Data Science Results
 This is definitely something that is a lot easier if you're already used to presenting stuff at work.
-A lot of emphasis on style, readability, cohesively combining information in a format for non-quantitative folks.
+A lot of emphasis on style, readability, and being able to cohesively combine information in a format for non-quantitative folks.
 This is a HUGE time sink because it combines all the costs of building an attractive presentation, doing research, AND presenting (you have to submit a 5 minute recording of your presentation) but without a team to help you out.
 I found this the biggest timesink of all classes in this program, but it was partly because it was during the height of COVID, but also because I find making Powerpoint presentations very laborious for the same reasons I find making visualizations very laborious: I am always fixing things.

 Workload: heavy